PRPLAPP/UMKM-APP/README.md

   Routes live in `server/src/routes`, business logic in `server/src/services`, and persistence is handled by Prisma + Postgres (see `server/prisma/schema.prisma`).
 Update the schema and run `npm run prisma:migrate` any time the data model changes.

   The Vite dev server proxies `/api/*` to the Fastify port so React components can call e.g. `fetch('/api/products')` without worrying about CORS during local development.
+Production builds default to hitting `${window.location.origin}/api` unless `VITE_API_BASE_URL` is set at build time, which makes it easy to host the frontend + API behind the same domain or point the UI at a remote API.
 Make sure both `npm run dev` and `npm run dev:api` are running (plus Postgres) to see live data inside the MSME dashboard.

   ## Docker workflow